Tax credits in the Republic of Ireland

 In Ireland, tax credits reduce the amount of Irish income tax that a taxpayer pays in a given year.
 A few tax credits are granted automatically, while others can be claimed, either by simple notification to Revenue, or by completing a form.

 All tax credits are expressed as an annual amount.
 All are non-refundable.
 These figures are applicable from 1 January 2023 to 31 December 2023.

 Personal tax credit

 The personal tax credit is granted to all taxpayers.
 The amount of the tax credit varies depending on personal circumstances; where a person qualifies for several of the below credits, only the highest is given.

 PAYE tax credit

 The PAYE tax credit is granted to employees and others who are paid most of their money under the PAYE system.
 This compensates them for the fact that their tax is paid throughout the year, rather than near the end of the year.
 The amount of the PAYE tax credit is €1,775; it is not transferable between spouses.

+Research Tax Credit

+The Research and Development (R&D) tax credit stands out as one of the most significant tax benefits available in Ireland.
+Initiated in 2004, this 30% credit has since developed into a highly valuable and comprehensive program.
+It is specifically structured to help companies within the Republic offset the high costs associated with innovation.
+This policy serves several key strategic functions, including acting as a crucial instrument for attracting foreign investment, promoting innovation among local businesses, and generating skilled employment.